 - 3. Decide if the design can tolerate an "open" core geometry like a rod or barrel, with high magnetic field radiation, or whether it needs a closed core like a toroid to prevent EMI problems.
 One would not want an open core next to a magnetic storage media, for instance!
 This is a tough decision because the rods or barrels are temptingly cheap and small and there are no helpful guidelines to calculate when the magnetic field radiation will be a problem. - 4.
-Start shopping for an inductor (see representative surface mount units in Table 1) which meets the requirements of core shape, peak current (to avoid saturation), average current (to limit heating), and fault current (if the inductor gets too hot, wire insulation will melt and cause turn-to-turn shorts).
+Start shopping for an inductor (see representative surface mount units in Table 2) which meets the requirements of core shape, peak current (to avoid saturation), average current (to limit heating), and fault current (if the inductor gets too hot, wire insulation will melt and cause turn-to-turn shorts).
 Keep in mind that all good things like high efficiency, low profile, and high temperature operation will increase cost, sometimes dramatically.
-Get a quote on the cheapest unit first to calibrate yourself on price, then ask for what you really want. - 5.
-After making an initial choice, consider the secondary things like output voltage ripple, second sourcing, etc. Use the experts in the Linear Technology's applications department if you feel uncertain about the final choice.
-They have experience with a wide range of inductor types and can tell you about the latest developments in low profile, surface mounting, etc.
+Get a quote on the cheapest unit first to calibrate yourself on price, then ask for what you really want.